What is there to do in Birmingham, England? The city centre isn’t very big, andone day is enough to see the main attractions.

 Birmingham is rapidly transforming from an industrial city into one of England’s major cultural centres.

-While you'll find much more famous museums or galleries in London, an hour away, concerts, popular shows and other cultural events are practically the order of the day in Birmingham.
+Whilst you’ll find far more famous museums and galleries in London, just an hour away, concerts, popular shows and other cultural events are practically a daily occurrence in Birmingham.

-Check out the current list of events at the official tourist website visitbirmingham.com/whats-on.
+Check out the latest list of events on the official tourism websitevisitbirmingham.com/whats-on.

-Have you found a cheap flight to Birmingham but would rather visit another English city?
+Have you found a cheap flight to Birmingham, but would rather visit another English city?
 No problem.
-Bus or train services are very frequent from B'ham to the following cities, for example:
+There are frequent bus and train services from Birmingham to the following cities, for example:

 • London – 1 hour